Katyusha47/MediaFetch/README.md

 ## Quick start

-Download the installer on the release page, and then just follow the further instructions.
+Download the installer on the release page [here](https://github.com/Katyusha47/MediaFetch/releases), and then just follow the further instructions.

 ## How to run the project